 Here’s how easy it is to make your own vegan roasted beetroot dip!

-How to make vegan roasted beetroot dip
+How to make roasted beetroot dip

 Making your own beetroot bean dip at home couldn’t be easier!
 It essentially requires just a few steps.